gomorpheus/morpheus-cli-docs/CLI-Manual.md

 Apply an app.
 [app] is required.
 This is the name or id of an app.
 Template parameter values can be applied with -O templateParameter.foo=bar This is a way to apply an app with new configuration parameters to an app.
 This prints the app configuration that would be applied.
 It does not make any updates.
 This is only supported by certain types of apps.
 ```

-#### morpheus apps apply-security-groups
+#### apps apply-security-groups

 ```
 Usage: morpheus apps apply-security-groups [app] [--clear] [-s]